markh-de/KiVar/README.md

 The key concepts of KiVar are:

- * Support for **multiple** independent variation aspects (i.e. dimensions or aspects of freedom) per design.
+ * Support for **multiple** independent variation aspects (dimensions, degrees of freedom) per design.
- * Component values and attributes are modified **in place**, allowing exporters to work on the actual component data.
+ * Variation rules are **fully contained** in symbol/footprint fields of native design files (no external configuration files) and **portable** (copying components to another design keeps their variation specification intact).
  * **Seamless integration** of the choice selection process, giving the impression of a native KiCad feature.
- * Variation rules are **fully contained** in symbol/footprint fields (i.e., zero configuration outside the native design files) and hence **portable** (i.e., parts of a schematic or board design containing variation rules can be copied to another design while keeping their variation specification intact).
+ * Component values and attributes are modified **in place**, enabling compatibility with all exporters that work on the actual component data.

 ## Supported KiCad Versions